Shibaken0618/snake-game-clone/README.md

 # snake-game-clone
-A simple clone of the Snake Game using C++
+A simple clone of the Snake Game using C++.
+(Using minGW compiler to run code.)